magesh-presidio/factifai-agent-suite/docs/features/html-xml-reports.md

 ## Report File Structure

-When you run a test with Factifai Agent, it automatically creates a session directory with the following structure:
+When you run a test with Factifai Agent, it automatically creates a directory structure with the following organization:

 ```
-factifai-session-[timestamp]/
+factifai/                                    # Parent directory for all test sessions
+├── factifai-session-[timestamp1]/           # Session directory for first test
-├── factifai.log         # Detailed log file of the test execution
+│   ├── factifai.log                         # Detailed log file of this test execution
-├── screenshots/         # Directory containing all captured screenshots
+│   ├── screenshots/                         # Directory containing screenshots from this test
-│   ├── screenshot-[timestamp]-1.jpg
+│   │   ├── screenshot-[timestamp]-1.jpg
-│   ├── screenshot-[timestamp]-2.jpg
+│   │   ├── screenshot-[timestamp]-2.jpg
-│   └── ...
+│   │   └── ...
-└── test report/         # Directory containing HTML and XML reports
+│   └── reports/                             # Directory containing HTML and XML reports for this test
-    ├── test-report-[timestamp].html
+│       ├── test-report-[timestamp].html
-    └── test-report-[timestamp].xml
+│       └── test-report-[timestamp].xml
+├── factifai-session-[timestamp2]/           # Session directory for second test
+│   ├── ...
+└── ...
 ```

-The session directory name includes a timestamp (e.g., `factifai-session-1747126071386`), making each test run uniquely identifiable.
+Each session directory name includes a timestamp (e.g., `factifai-session-1747126071386`), making each test run uniquely identifiable.
+All sessions are organized within the parent `factifai` directory to keep your workspace clean.

 ### Screenshots Directory

 The screenshots directory contains all the images captured during test execution, with filenames that include timestamps to show when they were taken.
 These screenshots provide visual evidence of what happened during each step of the test.

-### Test Report Directory
+### Reports Directory

-The test report directory contains both HTML and XML versions of the test report:
+The reports directory contains both HTML and XML versions of the test report:

 - **HTML Report**: A user-friendly report that can be opened in any web browser
 - **XML Report**: A structured report in JUnit format for CI/CD integration